shecodes-students/learning-resources/README.md

 Author
 ------
 If convenient, please add one or multiple aauthor field, indicating the mail-address, real name or twitter handle of the author.
 If the link to the resource goes to a gitbub repo, you don't need to specify an author because it can be dtermined automatically.
 Add one author field per author and separete different means of contacting by comma within the authro field. *see examples below)
+If the content is provided by a company rather than persons, put a company field instead of author fields.

 _start of machine-readable section_